Select a category Close

 12 min

-87% of employers around the world struggle to fill positions in their companies.
-This problem is especially serious when it comes to hiring experienced software engineers, which is what we at Alcor have been doing at a professional level for over 10 years.
-Moreover, IT business executives reported skills shortages in over 64% of emerging technologies in 2021.
-These factors make decision-makers in the IT sector expand their developer search fields and access foreign tech talent pools that have the most potential.
+87% of employers worldwide struggle to fill positions in their companies.
+This problem is even more severe when it comes to hiring experienced software engineers, which we at Alcor have been doing professionally for over 10 years.
+The need is pressing: 81% of large IT business executives aim to expand their IT headcount in 2023.
+For that, it’s necessary to access foreign tech talent pools with the most potential.
+One such direction is Romania, an Eastern European country with the second-largest IT sector and economy in the CEE region.

 Why Hire Developers in Romania?

-The reasons to hire Romanian coders are countless but we are going to focus on those that matter the most to product IT companies and startups from abroad:
+The reasons to hire Romanian coders are countless, but we are going to focus on those that matter the most to product IT companies and startups from abroad:

 Big development pool